 I also do this web site.
-But as you can tell, I'm no web designer.
+I'm no web designer, as you can no doubt tell.
 I could spend hours writing and polishing elaborate web pages for you; but they would still look amateurish.
 I guess I'd rather be working on EVs than on this web site!

 So, in order to help YOU work on your EV projects, here is a "data dump" of condensed EV circuits and specs I've collected over the years.
 I call it...